jeftegoes/AwsOverview/AWS SAM.md

 - Traffic Shifting feature.
 - Pre and Post traffic hooks features to validate deployment (before the traffic shift starts and after it ends).
 - Easy & automated rollback using CloudWatch Alarms.
+- `AutoPublishAlias`
+  - Detects when new code is being deployed.
+  - Creates and publishes an updated version of that function with the latest code.
+  - Points the alias to the updated version of the Lambda function.
+- `DeploymentPreference`
+  - Canary.
+  - Linear.
+  - AllAtOnce.
+- `Alarms`
+  - Alarms that can trigger a rollback.
+- `Hooks`
+  - Pre and post traffic shifting Lambda functions to test your deployment.

 # 6. Local Capabilities